tlc033/n8n-installer/README.md

 ✅ [**Letta**](https://docs.letta.com/) - An open-source agent server and SDK that can be connected to various LLM API backends (OpenAI, Anthropic, Ollama, etc.), enabling you to build and manage AI agents.

+✅ [**Weaviate**](https://weaviate.io/) - An open-source AI-native vector database with a focus on scalability and ease of use.
+It can be used for RAG, hybrid search, and more.

 ✅ [**Ollama**](https://ollama.com/) - Run Llama 3, Mistral, Gemma, and other large language models locally.

 ✅ [**Prometheus**](https://prometheus.io/) - An open-source monitoring and alerting toolkit to keep an eye on system health.